braze-inc/braze-docs/_docs/_user_guide/engagement_tools/campaigns/testing_and_more/ab_testing_with_random_buckets.md

 Here's how you can set up an A/B test with random buckets:

-## Step 1: segment your users by the random bucket attribute
+## Step 1: Segment your users by the random bucket attribute

 Apply the filter **Random Bucket #**.
 Once applied, the filter label will change to **Statistical sampling ID**.